Sensanaty/Spotlight/README.md

 ## Your one-stop shop to manage your online reputation

-*Spotlight* is a platform with the goal of making the lives of venue owners easier, by collating and displaying, in one convenient place,all the reviews that their customers have left, anywhere online.
+*Spotlight* is a platform with the goal of making the lives of venue owners easier, by collating and displaying, in one convenient place, all the reviews that their customers have left anywhere online.

 ## Specifications